BenSFGamer/G.E.O./README.md

 Features to include: AI, Deep Learning, Machine Learning, Recursive self-improvement

 IPFS (Interplanetary File System) also works intagent with Github.
 So utilised this repositors (and branches thereof) is also ideal with the site.

+Some potentional UI designs for the program: https://tinyurl.com/3D-Globe-UI